aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/sidetrack-ferrofluid-display/index.md

 3. Soaking in vinegar.
 I used 10% vinegar in the tank for 48 hours.
 4. Saturated sodium-chloride solution (kosher salt + distilled water; I used Maldon, which does not have anticoagulants)
 5. Leaving the saltwater in the tank for a week (I'm here now)
-6. Boiling down the ferrofluid - now it floats- must eliminate excess petroleum.
+6. Boiling down the ferrofluid - now it floats - must eliminate the excess petroleum.
 100°C, they say, not yet done.
 7. Injecting the boiled-down ferrofluid into the tank.
 Not yet.
 8. Water- and airproof sealing of the tank: final step, will use silicone.